 “Although our study cannot establish causality, our results suggest that high sugar-sweetened beverage intake increases the chances of developing early warning signs for type 2 diabetes.
 If lifestyle changes are not made, individuals with prediabetes are on the trajectory to developing diabetes,” said Nicola McKeown, Ph.D.

 The study did not find a similar correlation between diet soda and increased insulin resistance and rate of prediabetes.

-So what should you do if you’ve been drinking soda on the daily for years and have a high insulin resistance?
-The good news is that pre diabetic and diabetic are not the same.
+So what should you do if you’ve been drinking soda on the daily for years and have high insulin resistance?
+The good news is that pre-diabetic and diabetic are not the same.
 It’s not too late!
 Changes in diet and increased exercise and physical activity can help regulate insulin levels.
 This list of superfoods for diabetics can help manage glucose.